InsureMO/rainbow-s2/README.md

 > @Rainbow file icons theme is based on Seti.

+### Extension Settings

+Each file can be extended, referring to the example in `/src/test`.

 [//]: # (## Requirements)

 [//]: # (If you have any requirements or dependencies, add a section describing those and how to install and configure them.)